Apjo/AWSAssociateSolutionsArchitectNotes/README.md

         5. Rekognition

    17.  **Messaging**:
-        1. SNS(Simple Notification Service): A fast, flexible, fully-managed push messaging service, makes it simple and cost-effective to push notifications to all mobile devices including Apple, Google, FireOS, and Windows devices, and Android devices as well.
+        1. SNS(Simple Notification Service):
+            - A fast, flexible, fully-managed push messaging service, makes it simple and cost-effective to push notifications to all mobile devices including Apple, Google, FireOS, and Windows devices, and Android devices as well
-        2. SQS(Simple Queue Service): A fast reliable, scalable and fully-managed messaging queueing service.
+        2. SQS(Simple Queue Service):
+            - A fast reliable, scalable and fully-managed messaging queueing service.
-            SQS makes it simple and cost-effective to decouple the components of a cloud application.
+            - SQS makes it simple and cost-effective to decouple the components of a cloud application.
-            We can use SQS to transmit any volume of data at any level of throughput, without losing messages or other services to be available.
+            - We can use SQS to transmit any volume of data at any level of throughput, without losing messages or other services to be available.
-        3. SES(Simple Email Service): A cost-effective outbound only email sending service.
+        3. SES(Simple Email Service):
+            - A cost-effective outbound only email sending service.
-            We can send transactional emails,marketing messages etc, and get to pay for what we use.
+            - We can send transactional emails,marketing messages etc, and get to pay for what we use.
-            Along with high-deliverability SES provides, easy, real-time access to your sending statistics, and built-in notifications for bounces, complaints, and deliveries to help you find tune your cloud-based email sending strategy
+            - Along with high-deliverability SES provides, easy, real-time access to your sending statistics, and built-in notifications for bounces, complaints, and deliveries to help you find tune your cloud-based email sending strategy

    After AWS resources are deployed we can update or modify in a controlled manner, and predictable way in effect applying version control to your AWS infrastructure.
+   **Amazon Web Services offer 3 different levels of support, namely Enterprise Business, and Developer**

 [Back to Table of Contents](#toc)